Obesity: Childhood obesity

 The healthy BMI range varies with the age and sex of the child.
 Obesity in children and adolescents is defined as a BMI greater than the 95th percentile.
 The reference data that these percentiles are based on is from 1963 to 1994 and thus has not been affected by the recent increases in rates of obesity.
 Childhood obesity has reached epidemic proportions in the 21st century, with rising rates in both the developed and the developing world.
 Rates of obesity in Canadian boys have increased from 11% in the 1980s to over 30% in the 1990s, while during this same time period rates increased from 4 to 14% in Brazilian children.
 In the UK, there were 60% more obese children in 2005 compared to 1989.
 In the US, the percentage of overweight and obese children increased to 16% in 2008, a 300% increase over the prior 30 years.

 As with obesity in adults, many factors contribute to the rising rates of childhood obesity.
 Changing diet and decreasing physical activity are believed to be the two most important causes for the recent increase in the incidence of child obesity.
 Advertising of unhealthy foods to children also contributes, as it increases their consumption of the product.
 Antibiotics in the first 6 months of life have been associated with excess weight at age seven to twelve years of age.
 Because childhood obesity often persists into adulthood and is associated with numerous chronic illnesses, children who are obese are often tested for hypertension, diabetes, hyperlipidemia, and fatty liver disease.

 Treatments used in children are primarily lifestyle interventions and behavioral techniques, although efforts to increase activity in children have had little success.
 In the United States, medications are not FDA approved for use in this age group.
 Brief weight management interventions in primary care (e.g. delivered by a physician or nurse practitioner) have only a marginal positive effect in reducing childhood overweight or obesity.
 Multi-component behaviour change interventions that include changes to dietary and physical activity may reduce BMI in the short term in children aged 6 to 11 years, although the benefits are small and quality of evidence is low.

-Statistics

-The CDC reported that this prevalence of obesity among U.S. adults 20 and over was 41.9% during 2017–March 2020 in which during the same time, the prevalence of severe obesity among U.S. adults was 9.2%.
-The prevalence of obesity was lowest among non-Hispanic Asian adults (17.4%) compared with non-Hispanic white (42.2%), non-Hispanic black (49.6%), and Hispanic (44.8%) adults.